Workflow-Informatics/CDD-Python-SDK/README.md

 # CDD-Python-API

-## A Python implementation of the CDD Vault API which can be found [here](https://support.collaborativedrug.com/hc/en-us/sections/115001607043-API-Function-Calls)
+## A Python client for rapid execution of CDD Vault API methods which can be found [here](https://support.collaborativedrug.com/hc/en-us/sections/115001607043-API-Function-Calls)

 __GET Methods to Implement:__